zcalusic/update-notifier/README.md

 ## Requirements

+To compile:
+- Go 1.6+
+- libgtk2.0-dev
+- libnotify-dev

+To run:
+- libgtk2.0-0
+- libnotify4
-- apt-get (to check for updates)
+- apt (to check for updates)
-- libgtk2.0-dev (to compile the program)
-- libgtk2.0-0 (to run the program)
-- adwaita-icon-theme (for the icons)
+- adwaita-icon-theme (icons)
-- apt-daily.timer (or something else to periodically update package lists in the background)
+- apt-daily.timer (or similar, to periodically update package lists in the background)

 ## Installation